Guillaume-de-Maleprade/Java-to-cpp/README.md

-# java_to_cpp
+# Java to cpp
-School exercises we had in java, done in cpp
+School exercises initially for java, done in cpp